Skip to content

 Supervision gets easier

-Leaders can review real execution history and case progression instead of relying on verbal summaries or fragmented screenshots.
+Leaders can review the real execution history and case progress instead of relying on verbal summaries or scattered screenshots.

 Control evidence